-Notice that on every patch where intersection occurs between the fields, the regionCoupling boundary condition is used, it does not matter if it is the temperature of thermal diffusivity.
+Notice that on every patch where intersection occurs between the fields, the regionCoupling boundary condition is used, it doesn't matter if it is the temperature of thermal diffusivity.
 The intersection follows by a regionCoupling boundary condition.
 For the heatBlock the thermal diffusivity is set to 1e-3.
-The same for the conjugateCavity side.
+The same on the conjugateCavity side.